 Violating employment contract clauses can result in fines, lawsuits, and loss of ownership over your ideas.
 Here are a few key terms to look out for in your employment contract:

 An agreement not to enter into competition with your employer.
 If your side hustle has similar services or products to your employer make sure to read this part carefully.
 In some states, these clauses can still apply after you end your employment with the company.

 An agreement to keep your employer’s private information confidential.
 Be careful not to use or share your company’s proprietary information, even if it will help your side hustle.
 The risks are steep including lawsuits and indictment.

 (AKA intellectual property agreement) – an agreement that anything created, or improved upon, on behalf of the company will be exclusively owned by the company.
 If you create something at work as part of your job description you can’t decide to keep it for yourself instead.

 Starting a side hustle can be an exciting prospect.
 Don’t let your new business get ruined by legal issues.
-For more information on what steps you can take to keep your side hustle on the right side of the law, check out the infographic from Lexington Law:
+For more information on what steps you can take to keep your side hustle on the right side of the law and avoid legal disasters, check out the infographic from Lexington Law: